Primary Navigation Mobile

 • Efficiency not bad

-Excellent – and we say that without reservation.
-Performance is more than adequate for a family hatchback and the rear-wheel drive means, unlike its sibling vehicles, it doesn’t light up the tyres if you push the accelerator too hard.
-The MG4 handles well, with well-weighted and precise steering, loads of grip and great body control – it doesn’t roll about too much in bends and feels very reassuring even if you’re carrying quite a bit of speed.
+Standard and Long Range MG4s handle well, with well-weighted and precise steering, loads of grip and great body control.
+They don’t roll about too much in bends and feel very reassuring even if you’re carrying quite a bit of speed.

-The stability control does a great job of reining in overexuberance, but unlike the Born and ID.3 it can be fully switched off for maximum hooliganism.
+The stability control does a great job of reining in over-exuberance, but unlike the Born and ID.3 it can be fully switched off for maximum hooliganism.
 Even if you do turn it off, the MG4 remains impressively controllable and jolly good fun.
-The Long Range offers all of this, while the heavier Extended Range version has had some of this exuberance switched off, presumably due to its heavier power pack.
+The heavier Extended Range version has had some of this exuberance dialled back, with the stability control always there to rein in slippage.

 2022 MG4 rear cornering